carmelosui/CMLStarRatingView/README.md

 - `AreaJudger` is the object used to test if user is touching in certain stencil, you can subclass this class and configure to use your subclass when initializing `CMLStarRatingView`, to provider better touch experience.

 Usage:
-Copy all the files to your project.
+Copy files in `sources` folder to your project.

 to add it on your view: